rickstylz01/cypher-elements-backend/README.md

     - View participants of specific events.

 ## Project Approach
-The Event Management Backend project follows a systematic and user-centric approach to deliver a seamless event management experience.
+The **Cypher Events Management Backend** project follows a systematic and user-centric approach to deliver a seamless event management experience.
 Key components of my approach include:

 ### User-Centric Design
 - Detailed user stories were crafted to capture essential user interactions.